Skip to main content

 In the Query Datagrid (or any other Datagrid for that matter), select two records.
 You can select rows by clicking on a row and dragging down or up.
 You can also use Ctrl+Click/Cmd+Click to select rows which aren’t next to each other.

-Once you’ve selected two records, Right-Click -> Compare -> Recors with Each Other.
+Once you’ve selected two records, click Right-Click -> Compare -> Records with Each Other.

-App will show the below dialog highlighting the differences between the two records.
-Please refer to Compare Data module how to use the controls in the dialog as both share the same UI.
+The app shows the dialog below highlighting the differences between the two records.
+Refer to the Compare Data module for how to use the controls, since both share the same UI.

 Compare Records Between Two Datasets

-Let's say you want to compare between two Query Datagrids or in the same Query Datagrid, compare two datasets would be helpful.
+If you want to compare between two Query Datagrids, or within the same Query Datagrid, comparing datasets is helpful.

 • Step 1: Select the source dataset by selecting one or more records in any datagrid.